Policy-as-Prompt: Turning AI Governance Rules into Guardrails for AI Agents: Introduction

-To bridge this critical gap of enforcing security policies for AI agents at scale, we introduce \texttt{Policy as Prompt}, a novel framework for translating natural language policy documents into dynamic, enforceable guardrails.
-Our work provides a concrete solution to the problem identified by CONSECA by operationalizing its core principles.
-Our key contributions are as follows: (i) We introduce a scalable, end-to-end pipeline that automatically ingests unstructured technical artifacts to identify and extract security constraints \citet{tsai2025contextualagentsecuritypolicy}. (ii) We propose a verifiable process where these constraints are converted into a human-readable policy draft, enabling efficient review and refinement by security engineers. (iii) We compile the verified policy into prompt-based classifiers—our "guardrail security policies" \cite{dong2024building}—that enforce a least-privilege policy at runtime by validating agent inputs and outputs \citet{zhang2025llmagentsemploysecurity}. (iv) We validate our approach by generating policies for various LLM applications and test their effectiveness across different state-of-the-art models.
+To bridge this critical gap, we introduce \texttt{Policy as Prompt}, a novel framework that reads natural language policy documents and turns them into dynamic, enforceable guardrails.
+Our system offers a practical way to implement the contextual security that \citet{tsai2025contextualagentsecuritypolicy} called for.
+Our key contributions are as follows: (i) We introduce a scalable, end-to-end pipeline that automatically reads the unstructured technical artifacts teams already write (like PRDs or design docs) to identify and extract security constraints. (ii) We propose a verifiable process where these constraints are converted into a human-readable policy draft, enabling efficient review and refinement by security engineers. (iii) We compile the verified policy into prompt-based classifiers---our ``guardrail security policies'' \cite{dong2024building}---that use a lightweight LLM to act as a real-time "judge," enforcing the least-privilege policy by validating agent inputs and outputs, ensuring they \emph{only} do what the policy explicitly allows and nothing more. (iv) We validate our approach by generating policies for various LLM applications and test their effectiveness across different state-of-the-art models.